 BHCOE is a neutral entity that ensures all ABA stakeholders’ interests are represented in the future of the profession and definition of its standards.
 Oversight committees aid our organization in collaborating across diverse stakeholders within the community to develop standards and advance the field.

-BHCOE ANSI commission members work together to develop and evaluate ABA standards via a transparent, consensus-based process that allows for participation and comment by all stakeholders.
+BHCOE commission members work together to develop and evaluate ABA standards via a transparent, consensus-based process that allows for participation and comment by all stakeholders.
 Commission members represent a variety of stakeholders including government agencies, faculty, clinicians, patient-advocates, payers, employers and administrators.
 These BHCOE Commission members have expertise in a variety of specific behavior analytic disciplines, as well as general expertise in applied behavior analysis research, healthcare, measurement science, statistics, law, and policy.

 Quality Measurement Provider Panel (QMPP)